 \section{Introduction}

-In this paper we study dynamical properties of endomorphisms of $\p^k$, both from the arithmetic and the complex point of view.
-We mainly focus on the dynamics of a symmetric product construction $(\p^1)^k/\mathfrak{S}_k \cong \p^k$.
+In this paper we study dynamical properties of endomorphisms of $\p^k$, mainly focusing on the dynamics of a symmetric product construction $(\p^1)^k/\mathfrak{S}_k \cong \p^k$.
 Symmetric products have been used to produce examples of endomorphisms of $\p^k$ with certain characteristics when $k\geq2$ and their dynamics over the field $\mathbb{C}$ of complex numbers is rather simple and completely understood (see \cite{dinhsibony2,fornaesssibony,ueda}, for example).
-In the present note, we discuss the use of these maps to enlighten arithmetic phenomena and stability phenomena in parameter spaces.
-In particular, we study notions of uniform boundedness of rational preperiodic points via good reduction information, $k$-deep postcritically finite maps, and characterize families of Latt\`es maps (in particular those containing symmetric products).
+In the present note, we discuss the use of these maps to enlighten stability phenomena in parameter spaces.
+In particular, we study $k$-deep post-critically finite maps and characterize families of Latt\`es maps (in particular, those containing symmetric products).